t-o-k/Useful-POV-Ray-macros/README.md

 Calculates the rotation of the vector v0 around the vector vAxis by the angle Angle in degrees.

-Note that direction of rotation in POV-Ray's left handed coordinate system is opposite of rotations in right handed corrdinate systems.
+Note that direction of rotation in POV-Ray's left handed coordinate system is opposite of rotations in right handed coordinate systems.

 (The sign of the sine part in the macro is therefore negative.)